ethancheez/EE-160-Notes/Lab_11.md

-# Lab 11 (OPTIONAL - Extra Credit?)
+# Lab 11 (OPTIONAL - Extra Credit)
-This lab will not be due until near the end of the semester, but you are free to work on it now.
-It's actually not too bad.
+This lab won't be due until it nears the end of the semester.

 ## Taylor Series for cosine
 <p align="center">